-The London SW Maths hub will deliver nationally coordinated and innovation projects being run by the maths hub network in 2017/2018 in the following areas:
+The London South West Maths hub will deliver nationally coordinated projects being run by the maths hub network in 2020/21 in the following areas:

 To develop the use of Subject Knowledge for Teaching Mathematics programmes for teachers of Primary to enable them to understand, teach and support pupils in mathematics in the classroom.

 To develop the use of Subject Knowledge for Teaching Mathematics programmes for Primary TAs to enable them to understand, teach and support pupils in mathematics in the classroom.